EN

 A fundamental shift in thinking, setting right the way we define ourselves and the purpose of our life requires us to:

-1. Rethink the prevailing, but ecologically unsustainable and imminently suicidal, economic model of man: This is the view of material possession and consumption are the goal of life.
+1. Rethink the prevailing, but ecologically unsustainable and imminently suicidal, economic model of man: This is the notion that material possession and consumption are the goal of life.

 2. Recognize, promote, and mainstream the real need of human nature and the ultimate goal of life: Developing and engaging everyone's natural abilities to nurture and sustain life on earth — with economic consumption and material well-being as means to that end.